chrisbuttery/luhn/README.md

 # luhn

-  A Luhn (mod 10) algorithm component.
+  A Luhn (mod 10) algorithm component for credit card number validation.

   Returns a boolean value.